 HOWTO enable 10-bit color on Linux

-Modern monitors and AMD graphics cards support 10-bit color.
+The combinations of modern monitors and AMD graphics cards support 10-bit color on Linux.
 It is not enabled by default on GNU/Linux distributions.
 Enabling it is just a matter of having one line with

 "DefaultDepth 30" in a configuration file in